fin-project/sample-mpi-py/README.md

-# operation_management
-Operational
-"# sample-mpi-py"
+# Sample MPI project in python